-The preceding volume gaps make sense only for non-embedded submanifolds.
-In the following we give volume gaps that fit for embedded hypersurfaces, under some curvature conditions as in the famous Chern Conjecture (cf. \cite{Chang 1993,Peng and Terng1 1983,M Scherfner S Weiss and Yau 2012,TY20}, etc), which is still open for $n>3$ and states that \emph{a closed minimal immersed hypersurface in $\mathbb{S}^{n+1}$ with constant scalar curvature is isoparametric.} \begin{thm} Let $M^n$ be a non-totally-geodesic closed minimal immersed hypersurface in $\mathbb{S}^{n+1}$ with constant scalar curvature.
-If the third mean curvature is constant (or $M^n$ is Integral-Einstein, see Definition \ref{defintion integral Eins manifold}), then
+\end{cor} In the following we give volume gaps that fit for hypersurfaces with some curvature conditions as in the famous Chern conjecture (cf. \cite{Chang 1993,Peng and Terng1 1983,M Scherfner S Weiss and Yau 2012,TY20}, etc.), which is still open for $n>3$ and states that \emph{a closed minimal immersed hypersurface in $\mathbb{S}^{n+1}$ with constant scalar curvature is isoparametric.}

+\begin{thm} Let $M^n$ be a closed, non-totally-geodesic, minimal immersed hypersurface with constant scalar curvature in $\mathbb{S}^{n+1}$.
+Then

 \end{thm}